 Q: To what extent is pre-trial discovery permitted?

-Disclosure relating to validity is limited to a four-year window from the patent’s priority date (ie, two years before and two years after).
-For disclosure relating to infringement, the alleged infringer can elect to give documentary evidence (including a sample) or a product and process description, which must give full particulars of the product or process alleged to infringe.
+Disclosure on validity is limited to a four-year window around the patent’s priority date.
+Alleged infringers can elect to give documentary evidence (including a sample) or a product and process description, with full particulars of the product or process alleged to infringe.

 At the IPEC, there is no automatic right to disclosure and its grant is a matter of case management for the judge.